 Now, admittedly, there's another step to my strategy that has helped me accelerate my income stream these past few years, and I would be doing you a disservice if I didn't share it with you.

 See, while it's tempting to take the cash that my portfolio is generating (who wouldn't want an extra $1,551 per month in the bank), I've found I can earn even more money by simply reinvesting my dividends.
 By using my dividends to purchase more shares, compounding takes over.
 As a result, my next payment will be larger, which then buys more shares, and so on.

 Consider two income investors, both of whom start a Daily Paycheck portfolio with just $20,000.
 One of those investors chooses to take the cash and spend it as he pleases.
 The other decides he wants to reinvest his dividends.

 Assuming they both earn a 7% yield, the chart below shows you the difference compounding can make.
 After 10 years the investor who reinvested his dividends is generating $2,754 in annual income -- nearly double the amount earned with no reinvestment.

-And if the holdings happened to boost their dividends by just 5% annually -- something even blue-chip giant AT&T (NYSE: T) has been able to beat -- the portfolio earns 278.5% more income when compared with the investor who didn't reinvest.
+And if the holdings happened to boost their dividends by just 5% annually -- something even giant blue-chip AT&T (NYSE: T) has been able to beat -- the portfolio earns 278.5% more income when compared to the investor who didn't reinvest.
 In fact, the investor who reinvests could be generating an effective yield of 26.5% based on his initial $20,000 investment.